GitThaisen/lydteam-linuxmgmt/README.md

 * Patching packages on servers
 * Rebooting servers in a sensible order
-* Checking if patching is needed
-* Checking if reboot is needed
-* Setting up monitoring using influxdb
+* Setting up monitoring using influxdb and telegraf

 An ansible.cfg is included that defaults ansible to use the correct inventory.
 To run a playbook on all hosts, simply: